brigand/glint/README.md

 ## Install

-You can download OSX and Linux binaries from the [releases] page.
-Copy the binary to somewhere in your PATH, and ensure it's executable.
+You can download OSX, Linux, and Windows binaries from the [releases] page.
+The archives have a file named 'glint' or 'glint.exe' which you should place somewhere covered by your PATH.

+Note: Windows binaries have only been tested in cmd.exe on Windows 10.

 Alternatively [install the rust toolchain][rustup], restart your shell, and run the following: